enzonotario/vitepress-openapi/docs/customizations/operation-links.md

 ### Usage in OpenAPI specification

-In the `description` field of an OpenAPI operation you can write:
+In the `description` field of an OpenAPI operation, you can write:

 ::: code-group